 French is taught throughout the school.
 We use the 'Jolie Ronde' Scheme and emphasis is put on the children learning conversational words and phrases.
+Children also develop skills in all four areas of language: reading, writing, listening and speaking.
 Alfriston Village and our school is linked to Les Veules des Roses in France - the children have shared work and sent letters to their peers in France and exchange visits have been arranged.